gaia-platform/GaiaPlatform/data/internal/airport/README.md

 These files represent the original airport data in CSV format.
 You can decompress them using the following command: ```gzip -dk <filename.dat.gz>```.

-The *seattle_only* subfolder contains a subset of routes that only include flights to and from Seattle.

 Data is denormalized.

 ### Airports.dat